naif-sameer/my-programming-docs/docs/javascript/react/react-docs.md

 - `componentDidCatch` used to log the error information

-### Higher Oreder Components **HOC**.
+### Higher Order Components **HOC**.
 >	Used to share common functionality between components.

-A pattern where a function take a component as an argument and return new componet
+A pattern where a function take a component as an argument and return new component

 ```jsx
 	const withCounter = (Component, countValue = 0) => {